-What is Protein?Protein is one of the macronutrients our body needs to grow, repair cells, and work properly.
+Protein is one of the macronutrients our body needs to grow, repair cells, and work properly.
 It is a molecule made up of amino acids, and there are around 20 amino acids that a human body needs for growth and metabolism.
 The absence of amino acids will weaken the tissue’s ability to grow, repair, and maintain.
 Protein is present in a wide range of foods, and you must get enough protein in your diet daily because apart from growth and repair, it can also help to lose weight and prevent weight gain.

-How much protein per day ?The balanced amount of protein you need daily varies depending on age, weight, height, gender, and activity levels.
+The balanced amount of protein you need daily varies depending on age, weight, height, gender, and activity levels.
 However, everyone needs to consume 10-35% of their daily calorie intake from protein.
 If your intake is 2000 calories per day, then 200-700 calories should come from protein.
 The recommended protein intake for an average individual is 0.8 grams of protein per kilogram or 0.35 grams of protein per pound of body weight per day to meet the nutritional requirement.

 Types of Protein Powder